kocemir/neural-time-series-analysis/README.md

 @year: 2021, Spring Term <br/>
 @instituition: Sabancı University <br/>

-# For more information in terms of theory and programming, you can refer to the website/ youtube channel of EEGLAB and the amazing book by MikexCohen "Analyzing Neural Time Series Data"
+# For more information in terms of theory and programming, you can refer to the website/ youtube channel of EEGLAB and the amazing book written by MikexCohen "Analyzing Neural Time Series Data"